Union-busting by any other name would stink as bad

 "The United States is the only nation on Earth to have an entire industry of consultants and law firms dedicated to preventing workers from forming unions," said John Logan, director of labor and employment studies at San Francisco State University, "one that doesn’t even stop during a deadly pandemic."

-Concession workers at Orlando International Airport in Florida this spring protested their employer, HMSHost, failing to provide adequate COVID-19 protections and for a union, and they were forced to endure anti-union "captive meetings" – without safety precautions.
+Concession workers at Orlando International Airport in Florida this spring protested their employer, HMSHost, for failing to provide adequate COVID-19 protections and forcing them to endure anti-union "captive meetings" – without safety precautions.

 "They made sure to give us papers about the union," commented Rosanny Tejeda, a barista at the airport, talking to The Guardian.
 "But [they] didn’t give us training or protective equipment for us in the stores."